Can I customize the artwork by size, color, etc?

 Is your artwork glossy/shiny or does it have a matte finish?

-Most of the originals by Nicholas Yust do have a glossy finish, while most of our giclée prints on metal have a satin matte finish.
+Most of our giclée prints on metal have a satin matte finish.
 It is a fairly common misconception that metal art is inherently shiny; it is actually the clear coat that gives it the shiny finish.
 Just like you can make non-metal (like plastic or fiberglass) look like metal with metallic paints and clear coats, metal can look non-metallic if it is covered with ink or coated with different substances.
 Think of a Corvette for example; looking at shiny new 'vette you might assume it is metal like most other cars on the road, but it is actually fiberglass with metallic paints and a glossy clear coat finish.
 The material is aesthetically irrelevant.

 That being said, the vast majority of metal prints you see from other vendors online use transparent inks and a clear coat finish.
 The downside to this is that metal is naturally grey in color so your transparent colors become darker and muted against a grey background so they require strong, direct light to make the colors pop again.
 Not only is proper overhead, track lighting uncommon in standard household settings, but with a glossy surface it is very hard to illuminate without causing a glare.
 So to address this problem, we developed opaque metal prints (with visual swirling and texturing effects in inks and design) and a lightly textured matte finish to make them more versatile.
 We then added a reverse-printed acrylic option (printed on the backside of clear acrylic sheets) for clients who do want a high-gloss finish and vibrant colors, even without excessive lighting.
 Any of our designs can be printed on either substrate (and others, too) and we certainly still can produce glossy clear-coated metal prints upon request.